frefolli/cloud-assignment-docker/consegna.md

 The instance of BE is started as a GitLab CI/CD Action service, and uses the `spring-boot:run` goal, thus we don't have to manually package the Spring Boot project, which would break our Pipeline semanthics.

 ### Package
+This stage produces as artifact the actual .jar file.
+When this stage fails, no artifact is produced.
+To do this `mvn package` command is used.
+The command takes adventage of the already-compiled files located in the cache and skip all the tests(re-running them would be redundant).
 ### Release
+We're still working on it.
+The idea is to use the Dockerfile to build a container which has javajdk and sqlite on it, alongside the .jar file itself, then push the container to the gitlab registry.
+The .jar file is the artifact produced by the previous stage.
 ### Docs

 # Footer